 - 4. Street Wall.
 Not regulated in this district. - 5.
 Garage and Parking. - (a) Commercial parking must be located at the side or back of the principal building. - (b) Driveways: - i.
 Residential: maximum width, 15 feet. - ii.
 Commercial: minimum width, 20 feet; maximum width, 22 feet. - 6.
 Corner Lots.
 All structures located on corner lots must comply with all applicable standards with respect to each road. - 7.
 Landscaping in Conjunction with Project Development.
-Not regulated in this district. - 8.
+Not regulated in this district, except as provided in Section V-10.C.3 for solar energy facilities. - 8.
 Sidewalks.
 Not regulated in this district.